localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### LocalStack GitHub Actions

-We primarily use GitHub Actions to build, deploy and test our web application & platform.
-Previously, setting up LocalStack on GitHub Actions (or any CI provider in general) was a pain which required pulling the Docker image, installing the `localstack` CLI and other associated tools, before you could start the Docker container!
-To simplify this process, we created a [`setup-localstack` GitHub Action](https://github.com/localstack/setup-localstack) that:
+We primarily use GitHub Actions to build, deploy, and test our web application & backend.
+Previously, setting up LocalStack on GitHub Actions (or any CI provider in general) was a pain, which required pulling the Docker image, installing the `localstack` CLI and other associated tools, before you could start LocalStack!
+To simplify this process, we created the [`setup-localstack` GitHub Action](https://github.com/localstack/setup-localstack) which:

 -   Pulls the `latest` - or a specific - version of the LocalStack Docker image
 -   Installs the `localstack` CLI alongside setting up configurations & wrapper scripts